proxmox/proxmox-backup/docs/backup-client.rst

 Restoring Data
 --------------

-The regular creation of backups is a necessary step to avoiding data loss.
+The regular creation of backups is a necessary step in avoiding data loss.
 More importantly, however, is the restoration.
-It is good practice to perform periodic recovery tests to ensure that you can access the data in case of problems.
+It is good practice to perform periodic recovery tests to ensure that you can access the data in case of disaster.

 First, you need to find the snapshot which you want to restore.
 The snapshot list command provides a list of all the snapshots on the server: